ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A Domain Owner can choose not to have some underlying authentication mechanisms apply to DMARC evaluation of its Author Domain(s).
-For example, if a Domain Owner only wants to use DKIM as the underlying authentication mechanism, then the Domain Owner does not publish an SPF policy record that can produce Identifier Alignment between an SPF-Authenticated Identifier and the Author Domain.
+For example, if a Domain Owner only wants to use DKIM as the underlying authentication mechanism, then the Domain Owner does not publish an SPF record that can produce Identifier Alignment between an SPF-Authenticated Identifier and the Author Domain.
 Alternatively, if the Domain Owner wishes to rely solely on SPF, then it can send email messages that have no DKIM-Signature header field that would produce Identifier Alignment between